05nelsonm/website/content/about.md

 A Kotlin Multiplatform + Android developer who took the long but scenic
 route in finding what they absolutely love doing; Software Development.

-I left NASA to study full time at University of Maryland for a degree in
+In 2018 I left NASA to study full time at University of Maryland for a
-Mechanical Engineering.
-After taking an introductory coding class, I was
+degree in Mechanical Engineering.
+After taking an introductory coding
-hooked.
+class, I was hooked.

 I've always been into building my own computers, networking, running
 Linux boxes/VMs/Docker containers for various self-hosted services,